-No. 3 House Democrat Clyburn of South Carolina to back Biden for president: Politico
+No. 3 House Democrat Clyburn of South Carolina to back Biden for president - Politico

 WASHINGTON (Reuters) - Jim Clyburn, the No. 3 Democrat in the House of Representatives and an influential black lawmaker from the early voting state of South Carolina, is expected on Wednesday to endorse Joe Biden’s presidential bid, according to a Politico report on Sunday.

 Reuters could not independently verify that the endorsement was forthcoming.
-Representatives for both Clyburn and Biden did not immediately respond to a request for comment.
+A representative for Clyburn called any reports that he had decided whom to endorse “speculative.”

 Clyburn’s endorsement could be significant ahead of South Carolina’s primary on Saturday, the Democrats’ fourth presidential nominating contest.
 A majority of Democratic voters in the state are black.

+The Post and Courier newspaper in Charleston, South Carolina, reported that Clyburn in an interview after reports that he had decided, insisted he was not settled on a candidate and was still considering Biden as well as Senators Elizabeth Warren and Amy Klobuchar.

+In an interview on MSNBC, Biden said he did not know if Clyburn would endorse him.
+“I hope so,” he said, adding: “He’s the single most important endorsement.”

-Biden, who delivered lackluster finishes in both Iowa and New Hampshire, is projected to finish second in Nevada, where the votes from Saturday’s caucuses are still being tabulated.
+Biden, who delivered lackluster finishes in both Iowa and New Hampshire, is projected to finish second in Nevada, where the votes from Saturday’s caucuses were still being tabulated.

 A win in South Carolina is crucial for the former vice president, whose campaign told supporters after the New Hampshire primary that he would not be able to remain in the race if he did not secure a win in the Southern state.